 “And they were beautiful places to film in, and then each time we’d arrive in a new place we would adopt a new film crew who just – various people would support us.
 Our production had linked up with other European city productions, film productions, so that was great fun as well.
 It was a real privilege actually, very enjoyable.”

-Us starts on Sunday (20th September) at 9pm on BBC One – check out what else is on with our TV Guide
+Check out what else is on with our TV Guide